 Lifestyle changes to minimise pain

 Long hours of desk work can lead to debilitating pain, but there are some things you can do to minimise the possibility of discomfort.
 For starters, look for opportunities to move.
-Include massage for shoulder pain and a regular exercise routine in your schedule.
+Include a massage for shoulder pain and a regular exercise routine in your schedule.
 Take up a sport or hobby that gets you up and going.
 Opt for healthier choices every time (i.e., take the stairs instead of the elevator for the last few flights to your office).

 Another tactic is always to be mindful of your daily activities – don’t get sucked into the numerous tasks you face to the point of forgetting to take breaks or even eat according to the proper schedule.
-The key is to work smarter, which means not necessarily more complex.
+The key is to work smarter, which doesn’t necessarily mean more complex.
 Remember to take a break to get up, take a short walk and do some stretching exercises.
 Break free from the prison of your desk.

-Massage for shoulder pain alleviates physical stiffness.
+Massage for shoulder pain alleviates physical stiffness

 Studies show that such massage can set off molecular events in muscles that reverse the effects of incorrect posture while working.
 Likewise, it can dampen protein activity, which usually causes pain and inflammation.